cburgmer/json-path-comparison/README.md

 See for example the [Clojure json-path regression test](https://github.com/gga/json-path/blob/master/test/json_path/test/regression_test.clj) on how those files can be put to use.

+## Errors

+Some of the complexity sadly brings its own set of errors

+- Docker might fail building on re-runs due to an outdated package index.
+  Quickest fix is to run `docker rmi json-path-comparison` and start from scratch.
+- If Ninja fails, the failing step is unlikely to be the last (as it will let parallel requests finish first).
+Search for `FAILED` to identify the failing step.
+The error is most likely captured in the output file (the part behind the `>`).
+Debug from there.
+- Some executions might run into timeouts (especially when the machine is under high load).
+This is a necessary mechanism as not all implementations play nice.
+  Currently the best fix is to remove the output, e.g.
+  `rm -r build/results/bracket_notation_with_number_on_short_array` for a whole query, and re-running Ninja to force a re-build.

 ## Contribute

 ### Add an implementation